Mmoolchandji/photo-garden-guardian-clerk/knowledge_base.md

 #### 5. **Recent Updates**

+*   **Image Optimization**:
+    *   Enhanced image optimization by adding height and resize options to `getOptimizedImageUrl`.
+    *   Updated image sources in `CompactPhotoCard`, `PhotoCard`, and `SharedGalleryPhotoCard` to use the new optimization.
+*   **Layout and UI Fixes**:
+    *   Adjusted the gallery layout to ensure consistent image display and prevent cropping.
+    *   Added a dedicated gallery button for the desktop view.
+*   **Performance Optimizations**:
+    *   Implemented Phase 1 of performance optimizations, focusing on image delivery, data fetching, and code-splitting.
+    *   Introduced an image optimization helper, native lazy-loading, and route-level code splitting.
+*   **UI and UX Refinements**:
+    *   Optimized the `SearchBar` with a debouncing mechanism.
+    *   Adjusted the information displayed on photo cards to be more context-aware.
+    *   Set the compact view as the default.
+    *   Improved drag-and-drop performance in the compact view on mobile devices.
 *   **Photo Modal Carousel**:
     *   The `PhotoModal` now features a carousel, allowing users to navigate between photos without closing the modal.
 *   **Drag and Drop Enhancements**: